drcscodes/drcs.codes/res/ai/slides/uncertainty.md

 An **event** is a set of possible worlds, e.g., "probability two dice sum to 6."

-A **proposition** is an event expressed in a formal language; specifically, for each proposition, the corresponding set contains just those possible worlds in which the proposi- tion holds.
+A **proposition** is an event expressed in a formal language; specifically, for each proposition, the corresponding set contains just those possible worlds in which the proposition holds.

 The probability associated with a proposition is defined to be the sum of the probabilities of the worlds in which it holds: